Zzyang0/ML-PROJECT-Predictive-Modeling-and-Clustering-for-Chronic-Disease-Risk/README.md

 Hi Professor Ying Cui, and GSIs Natalia and David,

 We have uploaded the following to this repository:
-1. Jupyter Notebook (.ipynb) files: four files for all relevant models under the `notebook` folder
+1. Jupyter Notebook (.ipynb) files: 5 files for all relevant models under the `notebook` folder
 2. Data (.XPT, .CSV) files: mulitple files under the `data` folder

 Please have a look.